braver/fonts/.github/CONTRIBUTING.md

 -   `italic`: string, path to the font file for italic font-face; *optional*
 -   `bold-italic`: string, path to the font file for bold-italic font-face; *optional*

 All paths are relative to `resources` directory.
+Always use forward slash `/` as the path separator.

 For the sake of brevity, a shortened form is supported, in case the font file only has a `normal` version.
 In that case, instead of specifying the full YAML